IA

 Would you buy my house for the assessed value?

 Your assessor isn’t in the business to buy each property in the county for their assessment.
 Instead, in accordance with Iowa law, assessors are charged with the task of assessing each property for what it should sell for in the open market through an arms-length transaction between a willing buyer and willing seller.
-If you are not familiar with the market, current sales data is available at the Assessor’s Office.
+However, if you do not believe you could sell your property for the current assessment, your Assessor would like to hear from you.
+Often a review of your property brings to light conditions affecting value that your Assessor is unaware of.

-What if I disagree with my Assessment?
+What if I disagree with my current Assessment?

-While the real estate market has increased dramatically over the past two years, when utilizing a mass appraisal system, it is possible that an individual property may be assessed too low or too high.
-If you feel your residential or commercial assessment does not represent what it would sell for, your individual property data may need to be reviewed.
-There may be factors affecting the value that your assessor is unaware of.
-If you believe your assessment is not at market value, you may request an informal review until April 25th or you may petition the Board of Review through April 30.
+It is possible that an individual property may be assessed too low or too high.
+If you are not familiar with the market, sales data is available on this website and at the Assessor's Office.
+If you feel your residential, commercial, or industrial assessment does not represent what it would sell for, your individual property data may need to be reviewed.
+You may request the Assessor conduct an informal review between April 2nd and April 25th, 2025.
+You may file a petition with the Board of Review between April 2nd and April 30th, 2025.

 • Planning new construction or a remodel project?
 Always check county FEMA maps to confirm that your project is not in the flood plain.
 If the property is within the 100 year flood zone, a permit must be obtained with DNR approval before beginning construction.
 Failure to do this may result in fines and may cause the county to lose flood insurance eligibility.
 There is a digitized flood zone layer and FIRM Panel # layer now selectable within the GIS Maps tab or through an individual parcel search.
 You may also view county maps in the Van Buren County Assessor's Office or city maps at your City Hall.